AlfrescoLabs/alfresco-adf-devcontainer/README.md

 ### Creating a new ADF app

-Inside the container create a folder for your application and follow : <https://www.alfresco.com/abn/adf/docs/tutorials/creating-your-first-adf-application/>.
-The docker image used as dev environment already contains `yeoman`, `node`, `angular` and the `generator-alfresco-adf-app@latest`; you can jump directly to creating your first application with `yo alfresco-adf-app`.
+Create an empty folder for your application and copy the `.devcontainer` in the folder.
+Reopen the project in container from the vscode command panel (`Cmd+Shift+P`) `Dev Containers:Reopen in Container`.
+You know have all the tools to follow: <https://www.alfresco.com/abn/adf/docs/tutorials/creating-your-first-adf-application/>.
+The docker image used as dev environment already contains`yeoman`, `node`, `angular`and the`generator-alfresco-adf-app@latest`; you can jump directly to creating your first application with `yo alfresco-adf-app`.

 ### Connecting your application to an Alfresco Repo